Jury finds Trump liable for sexual abuse, awards accuser $5M

 NEW YORK (AP) — A jury found Donald Trump liable Tuesday for sexually abusing advice columnist E. Jean Carroll in 1996, awarding her $5 million in a judgment that could haunt the former president as he campaigns to regain the White House.

-The verdict was announced in a federal courtroom in New York City on the first day of deliberations.
-Jurors rejected Carroll’s claim that she was raped, but found Trump liable for sexual abuse and for defaming Carroll after she made her allegations public.
+The verdict was announced in a federal courtroom in New York City on the first day of jury deliberations.
+Jurors rejected Carroll’s claims that she was raped, but found Trump liable for sexual abuse and for defaming Carroll after she made her allegations public.

 Trump chose not to attend the civil trial and was absent when the verdict was read.